IeuanWalker/Xamarin.Forms.StateButton/README.md

 - [VisualStateManager](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/visual-state-manager)

 ## DataTriggers
-Simple add a DataTrigger to any element and bind it to the `State` property of the button -
+Simply add a DataTrigger to any element and bind it to the `State` property of the button -
 ```xaml
 <stateButton:StateButton HorizontalOptions="Center" TouchedUpCommand="{Binding TouchUpCommand}">
     <stateButton:StateButton.Content>